 Lyrique has remained busy in a number of ways.
 Whether that's collaborating with a number of music artists such as Hip-Hop group The Domino Effect and Saxophonist Leo Q. Davis or hosting a radio show entitled "Blue Light Underground" from 2013-2015 with Stereo Assault founder Julian Keaton.
 He has found himself in different facets of the art and media world.
 In the Fall of 2016, he would join STL open mic poetry collective "Lyrical Therapy" where he currently acts as an artist and manager of the brand.
 The collective hosts a weekly open mic that lends itself to creating platforms for artist to develop as well as to organize within the community where needed.

 Although known to be notoriously quiet on his musical endeavors.
-He is in the process of working on his next solo project to be released in late 2018.
+He is in the process of working on his next solo project.

 "Sing For Free, Sell For Food is the first solo project of soul front-man Lyrique of the Saint Louis Hip-Hop ensemble M.M.E. or better known as Musical Mastermind's Entertainment.
 Lyrique delivers a project filled with feel-good music as well as music with a message."